pihome-shc/PiHomeHVAC/add_on/HomeAssistant/README.md

 # Home Assistant integration
 For monitoring and controlling MaxAir from Home Assistant via MQTT.
+This integration requires Home Assistant with the Mosquito Broker add-on running on a separete device.
+Please see [Home Assistant Add-on: Mosquitto broker](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md) for details.

 MaxAir will automatically broadcast over MQTT all the entity definitions needed to setup and then update the following HA entities:
 * MaxAir CPU Usage - sensor
 * MaxAir CPU Load (1m, 5m and 15m) - sensors
 * MaxAir CPU temperature - sensor